Notable People

 Why he matters now

-By April 30, 2026, Larry Ellison mattered because he showed how durable power in tech often comes from controlling the boring-looking layers that everybody else depends on.
+In 2026, Larry Ellison mattered because he showed how durable power in tech often comes from controlling the boring-looking layers that everybody else depends on.

 Ellison helped build Oracle once.
 The more impressive part is that he kept rebuilding its reason to matter.